 These symptoms also may be accompanied by:

 Note for women: Like men, women most commonly have chest pain or discomfort as a heart attack symptom.
-But women are somewhat more likely than men to have some of the other common symptoms, particularly shortness of breath, nausea, and vomiting, back pain, or jaw pain.
-Read more about women and heart disease.
+But women are somewhat more likely than men to have some of the other common symptoms, particularly shortness of breath, nausea, and vomiting, back pain or jaw pain.

 Don’t ever ignore a heart attack symptom because the longer you wait to get help, the greater the chance your heart will be permanently damaged.

 If you experience these symptoms, do not drive yourself to the hospital or allow someone to drive you.
 Call 911.
 Emergency Medical Services (EMS) can start treating you upon arrival in communication with an Emergency Department physician.
 While waiting for EMS:

 - Stay calm